fabiosantoscode/js2cpp/README.md

  ~ $ GPP_BINARY=/path/to/g++ js2cpp ... - Select what g++ binary to use (defaults to `g++`)
 ```

  * First, you need to update your compiler to a version that supports C++14.
-If you're using gcc, make sure you have g++ 5 (run `g++ -v` if you're not sure).
-Get it from brew or linuxbrew, don't ruin your machine by adding another compiler globally!
-I've been there.
+Your system probably already has this.
+If not, install linuxbrew or homebrew and just run `brew install gcc`
  * Then, clone this repo and run `npm install`
  * Optionally `npm test` just to make sure it works on your machine ;) If it doesn't please make an issue about it and I'll try to look into it.
 It tries to use the `g++` binary from your PATH.
 If you want to use another binary specify it with the `GPP_BINARY` environment variable, like so: `GPP_BINARY=g++-5 npm test`.
  * To compile some javascript, run `./bin/js2cpp < your-javascript.js > your-cee-plus-plus.cpp`.